cyberway/cyberway.documentation/development_environment/before_you_begin.md

 The script runs the current version of CyberWay with the genesis data uploaded which is used as input.
 Successful completion of the script means a successful server connection to Mainnet as a seed-node.

-The procedure for checking a connection of your server to Mainnet as a seed-node is given [here](https://docs.cyberway.io/validators/mainnet_connection/appendix_a).
+The procedure for checking a connection of your server to Mainnet as a seed-node is given in [Appendix A](https://docs.cyberway.io/validators/mainnet_connection/appendix_a).

-If you followed all the instructions given in that appendix A and made sure that your server is fully synchronized with Mainnet, that meant that the server connected to Mainnet as a seed-node.
+If you followed all the instructions given in that Appendix A and made sure that your server is fully synchronized with Mainnet, that meant that the server connected to Mainnet as a seed-node.